Free fiction! Here’s the next chapter for book one of THE GREAT WAY. If you missed the earlier installments:

 Someone screamed.
 The beast glanced around the dais, roared again and launched itself onto a scholar.
 The man fell back as the creature sank its fangs into his arm then tore it from his shoulder.

 Panic erupted in the courtyard.
-Bear men began pouring through the gate like water from a leaking bucket.
+Bear men began pouring through the portal like water from a leaking bucket.
 Guards in civilian clothes charged forward in a line, swinging their bracers at the creatures’ heads.

 But the monsters knocked them flat like they were rag dolls.
 Men and women screamed as the creatures bit into them.
 More beasts bounded over the line, landing directly in plumes of fire erupting from the scholars’ hands.

 The creatures fell back from the wall of flames, letting the scholars advance.
-Could the scholars going to push them back through the gate?
+Could the scholars going to push them back through the portal?
 If only I could be down there with them, defending the king and queen.

 Then one of the beasts lifted a guard over its head and threw him into the jets of fire.
 He struck two scholars, knocking them completely off the dais.
 Beasts charged through the gap and swarmed the scholars from all sides, tearing them apart with their teeth and claws.
 Goosebumps ran up and down Cazia’s whole body and she suddenly felt lightheaded.